-- MonMay28 NO SCHOOL - Memorial Day (Tiger Club CLOSED)
+- WedJul04 NO SCHOOL -4th of July (Tiger Club CLOSED)

 NEWSView More News

 Summer construction projects are now ongoing at Fridley High School, Fridley Middle School and Fridley Community Center.
 For parents and students who use the parking lots during the summer months, view the map below to know which areas are permitted for parking.

 Parking Lot Projects: